RiansyahTohamba/coding-notes/computer-science/tech-stack/ruby/Jim Weirich - Why aren't you using Ruby.md

 it was kicking off and I was reading

-that mailing list and there was a email

-on that list from this fella

-Dave Thomas who wrote the pickaxe book
+that mailing list and there was a email on that list from this fella: Dave Thomas, who wrote the 'pickaxe book'.

-but at the time the only book he had

-written was the pragmatic programmer

-which I had just finished reading have

-you read this book awesome book if you

-have not read this book yet please go

-out and pick it up it is full of really
+but at the time the only book he had written was the pragmatic programmer which I had just finished reading. have you read this book awesome book if you have not read this book yet please go out and pick it up it is full of really

 great pragmatic advice for developers I